 Our sense of smell decreases as we age.
 In fact, olfaction is the sense most affected by aging.
 This, too, changes how we interpret a food and whether or not we like it.
 It might mean we start to gravitate towards stronger, more savory tastes, as these will be more easily perceived and less likely to register as bland.

-The effect of hormones
+The effect of hormones on tastebuds

 Perhaps during no other time of life than pregnancy are changes in taste preference most notable—and we don’t just mean pickles and ice cream.
 Studies have shown that pregnant women have a decreased ability to taste salt in food.
 In fact, they preferred foods with a significantly higher salt content than non-pregnant women.
 These studies suggested that the body has a specific mechanism to increase salt intake during pregnancy.
 If this is the case, other hormonal fluctuations or changes in the body’s balance might change taste, too.

-The effect of stress
+The effect of stress on tastebuds

 You probably already know that stress interrupts a variety of bodily functions, including some that influence taste.
 For this reason, it can also play a role in shaping our short- and long-term preferences.
 Stress can cause nutritional deficiencies, which may cause a change in taste to encourage the intake of specific foods.
 It can alter hormone production and balance (as above), and also interfere with sleep and cellular regeneration, which play into how we experience food.
 Notice if your taste preferences and cravings change during stressful times.